krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/README.md

 For the third task, we used Grad-CAM which uses Class Activation Map along with gradient information to give insights into the model.
 The final heatmap is overlaid on the input image as shown in the web app for both classification and segmentation predictions.

 <img src="https://github.com/krunalgedia/BreastTumourClassificationAndSegmentationWithGradCAM/blob/main/images_app/difficult.gif" alt="Image" width="400"/> Such Grad-CAM heatmaps can help greatly in giving insights to the user about the model's focus in decision-making.
 This can help in cases like the one shown on the left side where the segmentation prediction is not the best.
 However, looking at the GradCAM heatmap shows the areas the model focussed on and we see the focus included the region of the tumor but the model.
 Thus, even though the model fails here, such insights can help the doctor to detect the probable areas of the tumor.

+## More ideas

+For the classification model, maybe cross combination or concatenating transformer vision model with CNN models could work even better since transformer models are known to capture the global picture while CNN models look more at the local picture.

+For the segmentation model, maybe stacking of models could be tried.

 ## Dependencies